Taking a Grassroots Approach to Implementing Blended & Personalized Learning

 Provide Leadership Support: To encourage this grassroots movement to expand beyond those initial enthusiastic teachers, St. Vrain Valley Schools set out to provide additional support and incentives.
 They created a six-person leadership support team for the Blended Collaborative that helps plan the online modules, set the agendas for meetings, and support teachers individually with observation, feedback, and planning.
 Blended Collaborative Committee Planning Guide.
 In the fifth year of the program, St. Vrain Valley Schools has made two additions to its leadership support.
 First, a version of the teacher reflection training is now brought to administrator training sessions, such as the leadership tech camp, so that even non-experts in blended are prepared to have constructive conversations with their teachers.
 Second, St. Vrain has started a new position: the Blended Building Leader.
 They currently have 16 teachers in this role, dedicated to coaching and mentoring fellow teachers.
 Moreover, with the volume of teachers trained, there is one trained teacher in nearly every building across the district available to support their peers.

 Design a Scalable Professional Development Program: St. Vrain Valley Schools then needed an approach to provide professional development and recognition at larger scale.
-To address this need, they took advantage of the state-supported professional development available under the Colorado Empowered Learning program, which can be delivered virtually and contextualized by local Blended Building Leaders and peers.
+To address this need, they took advantage of the state-supported professional development available under the Colorado Empowered Learning program, which can be delivered virtually by iLearn Collaborative and contextualized by local Blended Building Leaders and peers.
 Today, they offer six distinct courses to teachers, including one that they co-created with Colorado Empowered Learning – a new course that is now available statewide on inquiry-based learning in a blended environment.

 Leverage Digital Tools: To further extend the impact of the program, St. Vrain Valley Schools has started using a new video coaching tool, Edthena, which makes it possible for teachers to look inside other teachers’ classrooms without having to go to their classrooms.
 Teachers can video tape a station, or have their student aid video tape what the rotation looks like.
 Teachers can then reflect on the definition of student engagement in a log and push each other on strategies for better meeting the learning objectives.
 To support this process, St. Vrain has created a video reflection rubric.
 Collectively, this approach allows each mentor to effectively and consistently support six to eight teachers, allowing St. Vrain to fully leverage its internal expertise to accelerate staff learning.